 - Exposure assessment (market penetration)

-When the scheduling request is pursuant to a deregulatory proposal, the applicant will provide the Committee with a summary of the background information used and evaluation prepared by the Therapeutic Products Directorate panel of reviewers.
+- When the scheduling request is pursuant to a deregulatory proposal, the applicant will provide the Committee with a summary of the background information used and evaluation prepared by the Therapeutic Products Directorate reviewers.

 The submission must be readable and concise (i.e. able to be contained in a medium-sized binder).
 Information packages that are not completely legible will be rejected.